Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Experiments

 \subsection{Cart Pole}

 Cart pole is a widely studied classic control problem in the reinforcement learning literature.
 The agent is a cart with a pole attached to a revolute joint.
 Situated on a horizontal track, the agent must keep its pole balanced upright by applying a force to the right or the left.
 Each state is composed of the position $x$, the linear velocity $\dot{x}$, the pole angle $\theta$, and the angular velocity $\dot{\theta}$.
 At each step, the agent receives reward of 1 if $x \in [-2.4, 2.4]$ and $\theta \in [-\pi/15, \pi/15]$.
 Otherwise, the episode terminates.
-We modify the cart pole environment in OpenAI Gym~\citep{2016openai} to a continuing task by removing the termination conditions.
-We allow the cart to move anywhere on the $x$-axis and the pole to be at any angle, and restrict the max linear velocity by $|\dot{x}| \leq 1$.
+We modify the cart pole environment in OpenAI Gym~\cite{2016openai} to a continuing task by removing the termination conditions.
+As shown in Figure~\ref{fig:cartpole_setup}, we allow the cart to move anywhere on the $x$-axis and the pole to be at any angle, and restrict the max linear velocity by $|\dot{x}| \leq 1$.
 Other aspects of the motion model are kept the same, and reward is given under the same conditions.
 Therefore, the agent has to learn a policy that keeps the cart position in the scoring range (i.e., $x \in [-2.4,2.4]$) and swings the pole up when it falls down.
-The source code of the continuing cart pole environment is available as supplementary material.

-We compare our shaping framework with the same baseline deep R-learning algorithm and shielding.
+We compare our shaping framework with the same baseline deep differential Q-learning and shielding.
 The specification is to keep the cart position in the scoring range.
-We assume the agent does not have access to the full dynamics model, and approximate the winning region by predicting the next x position as $x_{t+1}=x_t + \dot{x_t} \Delta t$ where $\Delta t$ is the time between steps.
-The shield blocks the action in the direction of $x_{t+1}$ if $x_{t+1}$ is not in the scoring range. $\Phi(s,a)$ is constructed with $C=1$ and $d(s,a)$ as the minimal distance between the scoring range and $x_{t+1}$ (and multiplied by a constant).
+We test the methods in the case of not knowing the full dynamics model, and approximate the winning region by predicting the next x position as $x_{t+1}=x_t + \dot{x_t} \Delta t$ where $\Delta t$ is the time between steps.
+The shield blocks the action in the direction of $x_{t+1}$ if $x_{t+1}$ is not in the scoring range. $\Phi(s,a)$ is constructed with $C=1$ and $d(s,a)$ as the minimal distance between the scoring range and $x_{t+1}$ (and multiplied by a constant\footnote{It is intuitive to penalize the agent for going out of the scoring range by scaling $d(s,a)$.
+We tried scaling factors of 1, 10, and 100, and saw the most improvements with 100.
+Overall, no fine tuning was required for the hyperparameters $C$ and $d(s,a)$.}).